 Medical authorities agree that even the young and healthy are capable, if infected, of becoming ill, or of being non-symptomatic, unconscious vectors of the disease's spread.
-The health and wellbeing of all community members has to be our paramount concern as we return to learning and collaborating together.
+The health and wellbeing of all community members has to be our paramount concern.